 In an age of austerity, where funding is harder to come by, organisations have to be in a position to prove the worth of their projects and services.

-It’s no longer enough to simply state plans, offer up participation figures and say sport is good ‘because it is’; funders and investors are looking for tangible evidence that you have devised outcome-driven sessions or projects, met your objectives and fulfilled their funding conditions, as a return on their investment.
+It’s no longer enough to simply state plans, offer up participation figures and say sport is good ‘because it is’; funders and investors are looking for tangible evidence that you’ve devised outcome-driven sessions or projects, met your objectives and fulfilled their funding conditions, as a return on their investment.
 Add to this stiff competition, with multiple organisations going after the same pots of money, and you begin to see why demonstrating impact isn’t just important, it’s critical.

 But demonstrating impact isn’t just about meeting the requirements of funders and investors.
 When done well, it can actually be incredibly beneficial to both individual organisations and the sector as a whole.